RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ## How to apply

-Rocket.Chat intends to apply as a mentoring open source organization for Google Summer of Code 2026.
+Rocket.Chat applied as a mentoring open source organization for Google Summer of Code 2026.
 See [official Google Summer of Code site](https://summerofcode.withgoogle.com/).

 Rocket.Chat is always proud to be involved with the Google Summer of Code program, helping to usher in a new generation of global open source contributors and enthusiasts.